 Down here on earth, as it is now in its sinful state, you can’t have love without anger against injustice and evil.

-I’m a believer in radical grace.
-But I have to deal with the topic of God’s wrath that puts everyone on edge.
+I have to deal with the topic of God’s wrath that puts everyone on edge.
 If I neglect it, some readers will accuse me of sugar-coating the whole counsel of God and covering only “feel-good, self-help” biblical truths.
 However, I’m committed to the plain teaching of Scripture, wherever it may lead.

 So let’s get started on this study and see if I can do it without scaring or scarring people.